Average reading time: Over 10 minutes

 More globally, the

-World Development Report issued by the World Bank in May 2016 provides extensive information on

-the digital dividends and answers two main questions:
+World Bank in May 2016 provides extensive information on digital dividends and answers two main questions:

 Why should authorities focus on promoting digital technologies, and

-how to achieve the digital dividends.
+How to achieve digital dividends.

-Countries that succeed with their national eID program launch do two things very well:
+National eID program launch do two things very well:

-First they implement a service approach to win citizen's acceptance
+- First, they implement a service approach to win citizen's acceptance

-Second, they explain, express and demonstrate a strong political will to change
+- Second, they explain, express and demonstrate a strong political will to change

 Here are examples from our best case studies:

-eGov and eID best practices
+Digital Government and digital ID best practices

-By reviewing most successful national electronic identity schemes and their related eGovernment programs, it is possible to identify the
+By reviewing the most successful national electronic identity schemes and their related eGovernment programs, it is possible to identify the

 For the individual/citizen: a service approach

 implementation of e-ID.
 Above all else, e-ID must be sold to citizens as a useful facility that will make their lives easier.

 The uptake of new use cases is first and foremost dependent on the value of the application.